-The Kiss that Signaled the End of World War II: the Famous Kiss Picture
+Kiss Signaled the End of World War II: the Famous Kiss Picture

-Just moments after President Truman announced at 7pm on August 14, 1945 that the war with Japan had ended, joy and jubilation were rampant across the United States and the world.
-Times Square in New York City turned into a sea of celebration with military personnel, civilians, young and old, and just the guy on the street joining in to rejoice at the end of the deadliest conflict in human history.
+Just moments after President Truman announced at 7pm on August 14, 1945 the war with Japan had ended, joy and jubilation were rampant across the United States and the world.
+Times Square in New York City turned into a sea of celebration with military personnel, civilians, young, old, and just the guy on the street joining together to rejoice.
+It was the end of the deadliest conflict in human history.
 With fatalities numbering between 50 and 70 million people, the war touched the lives of every person in the world.

 Alfred Eisenstaedt, a photographer with Life magazine, was at Times Square at that moment, capturing on film the sense of euphoria in the streets.
 He managed to photograph a picture that would grab the attention of the entire world and "The Kiss" became a cultural icon overnight.

-Part of the magic of this picture is that it wasn't staged as some have suggested, it was a spontaneous event.
-In his book, The Eye of Eisenstaedt, the photographer described the circumstances that led to the photographic opportunity of The Kiss:
+Part of the magic of this picture is the fact it wasn't staged as some have suggested; it was a spontaneous event.
+In his book, The Eye of Eisenstaedt, the photographer described the circumstances that led to the amazing photographic opportunity.

 I was walking through the crowds on V-J Day, looking for pictures.
 I noticed a sailor coming my way.
 He was grabbing every female he could find and kissing them all, young girls and old ladies alike.
 Then I noticed the nurse, standing in that enormous crowd.
 I focused on her, and just as I'd hoped, the sailor came along, grabbed the nurse, and bent down to kiss her.
 Now if this girl hadn't been a nurse, if she'd been dressed in dark clothes, I wouldn't have had a picture.— Alfred Eisenstaedt

-Many Claim to be the Subjects in the Sailor and Nurse Kiss Picture
+Many Claim to be the Subjects in the Photo

-When the photo ran in Life magazine, Edith Shain recognized herself but she didn't come forward until 1980, years after the war ended.
-She wrote to Life magazine and informed them that on August 14, 1945 she was the nurse standing in the crowd in Times Square when a stranger in a sailor's uniform grabbed and kissed her.
-She claimed to be the nurse in the famous kiss picture.
+When the photo appeared in the magazine, Edith Shain recognized herself, however, she didn't come forward until 1980, years after the war ended.
+She wrote to Life magazine and informed them she was a nurse standing in the crowd in Times Square on August 14, 1945 when a stranger in a sailor's uniform grabbed and kissed her.
+She claimed to be the nurse in the famous picture.

-The Kiss picture will probably remain a mystery for all time.
-Many have said they are glad we will never know the identities of the sailor and the nurse.
-Part of the popularity and charm of the candid picture was its spontaneity and how it symbolized the sense of peace and hope for tomorrow which was felt by our nation at that epic moment in US history.
+Many have said they are glad it will remain an uncertainty.
+Part of the popularity and charm of the candid photo is its spontaneity and how it symbolizes the sense of peace and hope for tomorrow which was felt by our nation at that epic moment in US history.

-Just think about the mystery and romance that it portrayed all those years ago ... after the kiss they walked away in opposite directions ... never exchanging a single word.
+Just think about the mystery and romance it portrayed all those years ago ... after the kiss, they walked away in opposite directions ... never exchanging a single word.

 A kiss seals two souls for a moment in time.— Levende Waters